 Any existing SFFL/TFFL apparatus licensed receiver licensed prior to the registration of a spectrum licensed transmitter in the Register is to be provided protection to the level specified in this RALI (protection ratios are provided in section 4.2.2 and 6.2.2).

-Out of band protection requirements for interference from SFFLs and TFFLs operating in bands adjacent to spectrum-licensed services are set out in Appendix E, which are based on the ‘, and relevant 3GPP standards.
+Out of band protection requirements for interference from SFFLs and TFFLs operating in bands adjacent to spectrum-licensed services are set out in Appendix E, which are based on the ‘Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers – 850/900 MHz Bands) 2021’.

 These guidelines are available from the Federal Register of Legislation website.